A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Conclusion

 \section{Conclusion}

-We have observed a phase transition with all the bcs with all initial conditions around the critical temperature $T_c$.
-We have thus observed that with different initial conditions on different lattice sizes ($\le 30\times30$), one can take care of boundary spins by not only pbc but also by abc and rbc.
-Further in our analysis, rbc shows best result among them in the average case of lattice size $\le 30\times30$.
-And for lattice size greater than $70\times70$ with f1bc and f-1bc are best to use than other bcs in case of initial spin configuration with all up or all down spins.
-In case of random initial spin configuration, it is better to use either pbc, abc or rbc when the lattice size less than equal to $100\times100$.
-Further one can study the behaviour of all five bcs for lattice $size > 100^2$ with all initial conditions.
-From the simulation point of view, our method takes lesser time than the Metropolis algorithm \cite{Metropolis:1953}.
-This observation is expected to find the approximate values of critical exponents more accurately which we plan to study next.
-We can check the simulation time by generating random numbers through CA and also we can find a deterministic CA for this purpose.
+We have observed a second order phase transition with respect to all boundary conditions considering all the initial conditions around the critical temperature $T_c$.
+This implies that with the different initial conditions on different lattice sizes $\le 30\times30$, one can take care of boundary spins by not only pbc but also by abc and rbc.
+Further in our analysis, rbc shows more converging points than pbc and rbc for lattice size $\le 30\times30$.
+For lattice size greater than $70\times70$, f1bc and f-1bc are better suited to use than other bcs in case of initial spin configuration with all up or all down spins.
+It is also observed that, in case of random initial spin configuration, it is better to use either pbc, abc or rbc when the lattice size is $\le 100\times100$.
+It will be interesting to study the behaviour of all five bcs for lattice $size > 100^2$ with all initial conditions.
+Further, also study the phase transition with different values of $t_{max}$ for different lattice sizes.
+From the simulation point of view, our method takes lesser time than the Metropolis algorithm \cite{5}.
+This observation is expected to find the approximate values of the critical exponents more accurately.
+Here, one can reduce the simulation time by generating random numbers using deterministic CA.